drewnoakes/metadata-extractor-dotnet/README.md

 ## Supported Frameworks

-Multiple target frameworks are supported via the single NuGet package.
-This allows supports Xamarin for Android and iOS, as well as:
+This library targets:

-- .NET Framework 3.5
+- .NET Framework 3.5 (`net35`)
-- .NET Framework 4.5
+- .NET Framework 4.5 (`net45`)
-- .NET Framework 4.5 (Portable)
+- .NET Standard 1.3 (`netstandard1.3`)

-- Silverlight 5.0
-- Windows 8.0
+All target frameworks are provided via the [one NuGet package](https://www.nuget.org/packages/MetadataExtractor).

+`net35` and `net45` target the full .NET Framework. `net45` uses the newer `IReadOnlyList<>` on some public APIs where `net35` uses `IList<>`.
+Internally `net45` also uses some newer library features for slightly improved performance.

+`netstandard1.3` implements version 1.3 of the [.NET Standard](https://docs.microsoft.com/en-us/dotnet/articles/standard/library) which covers .NET Core, Mono, Xamarin platforms, UWP, and future platforms.
-- Windows Phone 8.1
-- Windows Phone Silverlight 8.0

-Note that the PCL version does not support file-system metadata due to restricted IO APIs.
+A PCL build was supported until [version 1.5.3](https://www.nuget.org/packages/MetadataExtractor/1.5.3) which supported Silverlight 5.0, Windows 8.0, Windows Phone 8.1 and Windows Phone Silverlight 8.0.
+PCL versions did not support file-system metadata due to restricted IO APIs.

-## Mailing List

-The [metadata-extractor-dev](https://groups.google.com/forum/#!forum/metadata-extractor-dev) Google Group is for discussion about the development of the library and questions about its usage.

-## Feedback
+## Questions & Feedback

-Have questions or ideas?
-Try the [mailing list](http://groups.google.com/group/metadata-extractor-dev) or [open an issue](https://github.com/drewnoakes/metadata-extractor-dotnet/issues).
-GitHub's issue tracker accepts attachments, and sample images are often crucial in debugging problems.
+The quickest way to have your questions answered is via [Stack Overflow](http://stackoverflow.com/questions/tagged/metadata-extractor).
+Check whether your question has already been asked, and if not, ask a new one tagged with both `metadata-extractor` and `.net`.

+Bugs and feature requests should be provided via the project's [issue tracker](https://github.com/drewnoakes/metadata-extractor-dotnet/issues).
+Please attach sample images where possible as most issues cannot be investigated without an image.

-## Contribute
+## Contributing

-If you want to get your hands dirty, clone this repository, enhance the library and submit a pull request.
-Review the issue list and ask around on the mailing list to avoid duplication of work.
+If you want to get your hands dirty, making a pull request is a great way to enhance the library.
+In general it's best to create an issue first that captures the problem you want to address.
+You can discuss your proposed solution in that issue.
+This gives others a chance to provide feedback before you spend your valuable time working on it.

 An easier way to help is to contribute to the [sample image file library](https://github.com/drewnoakes/metadata-extractor-images/wiki) used for research and testing.